kazooo/indexcast/README.md

 ## Docker

-Indexcast can run in [Docker](https://www.docker.com) container.
+Indexcast could be run in [Docker](https://www.docker.com) container.
 Official Indexcast Docker image (without any processors) is available on [DockerHub](https://hub.docker.com/repository/docker/ermak/indexcast).
 You can normally dockerize Indexcast with your own processors using Gradle Docker plugin: